afonsojramos/pAPRika/README.md

-# ProperFix
+# pAPRika

-ProperFix is a `Proper`ty-Based Automatic Program Repair tool that attempts to `Fix` small faults in your code.
+**pAPRika** is a Property-Based Automatic Program Repair tool that attempts to Fix small faults in your code.

 ## Features